danielcpham/obsidian-style-settings/README.md

+## Enhancement: Allow yaml to be interpolated into the css page.
+Allow scss syntax?

+i.e. I have a file `custom-settings.yaml` that automatically gets converted into `custom-settings.css` with the proper header.

 # Obsidian Style Settings Plugin

 This plugin allows snippet, theme, and plugin CSS files to define a set of configuration options.
 It then allows users to see all the tweakable settings in one settings pane.
 Style Settings allows both toggling classes on and off the `body` element, as well as setting numeric, string, and color CSS variables.